sciactive/nymphjs/packages/driver-mysql/README.md

 ## Usage

-Supply an instance of this driver with its configuration to Nymph's init function.
+Supply an instance of this driver with its configuration to Nymph's constructor.

 ```ts
 import { Nymph } from '@nymphjs/nymph';